smills2929/cesium-drawhelper/README.md

 Check the index.html example to get started.

-Check the website http://pad.geocento.com/DrawHelper/ for a live version.
+Check the website http://pad.geocento.com/DrawHelper/ for a live example of the older https://github.com/leforthomas/cesium-drawhelper version.

 Future versions will include shape dragging, scaling and rotation and support for hierarchical polygon editing.